Pelosi, returning from recess, announces House Dems will have their own coronavirus response bill

 Top-level negotiations between Congress and the White House teetered Sunday on a nearly $1.4 trillion economic rescue package, as the coronavirus crisis deepened and President Trump called for a deal to steady the hard-hit nation.

 Treasury Secretary Steven Mnuchin indicated an agreement was within reach.
 But, faced with mounting opposition from Democrats who call the package insufficient, Senate Majority Leader Mitch McConnell postponed a planned procedural vote Sunday, resetting it for 6 p.m.

-“Americans don't need to see us haggling endlessly,” McConnell, R-Ky., warned, his voice rising on the Senate floor.
-He said he wanted passage of the package by Monday.
+ET.

+"Coronavirus has now arrived here in the Senate," McConnell said on the Senate floor Sunday evening.
+"There are at least five senators in self-quarantine."

+McConnell said the planned proceudral vote was an important step.
+"We need to signal to the public that we’re ready to get this job done," he said.
+"And the way to do that is to vote aye in five minutes on cloture on the motion to proceed."

 But, Democrats have said the package did not go far enough to provide health care and unemployment aid for Americans, and catered too much to big business.